 As a global enterprise, we have international sites and users all over the world.
 When you give us personal data, that data may be used, processed or stored anywhere in the world, including countries outside the European Economic Area (“EEA”).
 It may also be processed by staff operating outside the EEA, who work for us or for one of our suppliers.
 We will only transfer personal information to a supplier where the supplier has provided assurances that they will provide at least the same level of privacy protection as is required by this Policy.
 We will take reasonable steps to prevent or stop such processing where we know that a supplier is using or sharing personal information in a way that is contrary to this Policy.

-By submitting your personal data, you agree to this transfer, storing or processing of your personal data as described in this Policy.
+By submitting your personal data, you agree to the transfer, storing or processing of your personal data as described in this Policy.

 Personal data retention